ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 ) <img_keyclaok_oauth2_pkce>
 #h(0pt)

+The `PostgreSQL` database is used in order to persist users' data.
+Specifically we use the table `users` to store each user who logs in to our application.
+We update their details in each login.
+Each user can have multiple chats which we store to table `user_chat`.
+Each chat can have multiple messages some of them are "ANSWER" type and some of them are "QUESTION" type.
+We store the messages to table `chat_message`.
+Here is the Entity Relationship Diagram (ERD) of our
+database:

+#figure(
+  image("images/ska_schema.png", height: 260pt),
+  caption: [ SKA Database ERD ],
+  supplement: [IMAGE],
+) <img_ska_schema>
+#h(0pt)

 The `api gateway` is implemented by either using a nginx @web_nginx reverse proxy or a kubernetes Ingress @web_kubernetes_ingress depending on the deployment method.
 All the incoming http requests reach this component at first